-The library will place any material which you deem to be in high demand on reserve.
-If you wish to place material on reserve, it is a good idea to do so at least one week before classes begin as some material may need to be recalled, and all materials take time to process.
+The library will place any material which you deem to be in high demand on either electronic or physical Reserve.
+If you wish to place material on Reserve, it is a good idea to do so at least one week before classes begin, as some material may need to be recalled, and all materials take time to process.

 Requests for scanned articles and links to electronic books or other online resources may be placed using the online form for the Main library or the Music library.
 Requests for physical items to be placed on Reserve may also be made using these online forms, or you can fill in and submit the paper form available at either library circulation desk.